Sarah-Bue/tic-tac-toe/README.md

 **Browser Compatibility**
 Browser | Issues
 --- | ---
+Google Chrome | No issues with appearance, responsiveness, or functionality.
+Safari | No issues with appearance, responsiveness, or functionality.
+Mozilla Firefox | No issues with appearance, responsiveness, or functionality.
+Microsoft Edge | No issues with appearance, responsiveness, or functionality.
+JoyUI Native Browser | No issues with appearance, responsiveness, or functionality.

 **Device Compatibility**
 Device | Issues
 --- | ---
+MacBook Pro 13" | No issues with appearance, responsiveness, or functionality. iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. iPad 9th Generation | No issues with appearance, responsiveness, or functionality.
+Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality.
+Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality.
+Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality.

 **Common Elements Testing**

+- Cells
+    - Hovering over a cell will place a translucent X or O, depending on the turn.
+    - Clicking on a cell will place an X or O, depending on the turn.
+    - Clicking on a cell will play a short sound.

+- Buttons
+    - Hovering over a button will invert its colors.
+    - Clicking on the "Instructions" or "Feedback" button will open a popup with additional information.
+    - Clicking on the little "X" in the corner of the popups will close them.
+    - Clicking on a button will play a differrent short sound.
+    - Clicking on the "Mute" button will mute the game's audio.

+- Board
+    - On smaller devices, a turn indicator above the game board keeps track of whose turn it is.
+    - When a Win or Draw is achieved, a message appears below the board to announce the outcome of the game.
+    - When a Win or Draw is achieved, a short victory sound will play.

+- Form
+    - All fields are required to fill out the form.
+    - Submitting the form takes the user to a [formdump page](https://formdump.codeinstitute.net/).

+- Footer
+    - Clicking on the social media icons in the footer opens the respective website in a new tab.

+- 404 Page
+ - Clicking on the text above the image brings the user back to the main page.

 [Back to top ⇧](#tic-tac-toe)